TheLab-ms/website-pelican/README.md

 This directory will not be saved in this github repo due to the .gitignore settings

-## Generating Output and Previewing it
+## Generating Output and Previewing it locally
 Generating the output with Pelican is a one line command which tells Pelican where the content is located and which configuration file to use and which theme to use.
 Here is the command you can use to generate the content:

 ```